Useful tips delivered to your inbox.

 More than 201,000 H1B petitions were filed during the period (including petitions for the advanced degree exemption).

 All H1B filings that were submitted but that are not selected will have their filing fees returned.

 H1B applications have reported receiving their lottery receipts this week for regular filings.
 H1B applicants with premium processing began receiving their receipts on April 15.

 Most participants in the H1B visa lottery wait in agonizing anticipation for the results, sometimes not hearing the news until they receive their official receipt number, or until their check is either cashed or returned.
 There are various ways that you can get the news quicker, though, from sites like Trackitt.com to the SEVIS database.

-The best you can do as a petitioner is ensure that you’ve put together a detailed and accurate petition, and that your petition is entered on time, following the proper procedure.
+The best you can do as a petitioner is to ensure that you’ve put together a detailed and accurate petition and that your petition is entered on time, following the proper procedure.
 From there, stay on top of your visa status using the tools listed above, and hope for the best.